-Due to their unknown size at compile time, SVE types may not be used:
+Because of their unknown size at compile time, SVE types must not be used:

-- to declare or define a static or thread-local storage variable - as the type of an array element - as the operand to a new expression - as the type of object deleted by a delete expression - as the argument to sizeof and Alignof - with pointer arithmetic on pointers to SVE objects (this affects the +, -, ++, and -- operators) - as members of unions, structures and classes - in standard library containers like std::vector.
+- to declare or define a static or thread-local storage variable - as the type of an array element - as the operand to a new expression - as the type of object deleted by a delete expression - as the argument to size of and Alignof - with pointer arithmetic on pointers to SVE objects (this affects the +, -, ++, and -- operators) - as members of unions, structures and classes - in standard library containers like std::vector.

-For a comprehensive list of valid usage, refer to the ARM C Language Extensions for SVE specification.
+For a comprehensive list of valid usage, refer to the Arm® C Language Extensions for SVE specification.

-Writing SVE ACLE functions
+Calling SVE ACLE functions